quantiota/AI-Agent-Host/docker/README.md

 ``````

-You can up the stack using the command:
+After completing these steps, you can bring up the Docker stack using the following command:

 ```
 docker-compose up
 ```
+This will start all services as defined in your **docker-compose.yml** file.